The Cosmetic Plastic Surgery Tax

 My staff and I fight daily for patients’ rights to medical care.
 I debate with insurance companies about what is cosmetic and what is reconstructive surgery.
 There is no obvious line.
 Insurance companies are rewarded monetarily by denying claims.

 If you are a proponent of the “public option”, you might be surprised to know that private insurance companies deny a smaller percentage of claims than government programs.
-Medicare currently denies more the six percent of claims.
+Medicare currently denies more than six percent of claims.
 If they deny a claim, they don’t pay it.
 This saves them money.
-If they will get another 5%, or as originally proposed 10%, reward for denying claims, more procedures will be deemed unnecessary, and you, the patient, will be responsible not only for the cost of the procedure, but also for the tax on it.
+If they will get another 5%, or as originally proposed 10%, reward for denying claims, more procedures will be deemed unnecessary, and you, the patient, will be responsible not only for the full cost of the procedure, but also for the additional tax.

 The best thing about plastic surgery, both reconstructive and cosmetic plastic surgery, is that it helps people.
 It improves function, relieves suffering and makes people happier.
 And making people happy, makes those around them happier, and improves our society at its base.
 I would much rather spend my time doing that than talking about the above, but both are important.